EmbarkStudios/cargo-deny/docs/src/checks/sources/cfg.md

 ### The `allow-registry` field (optional)

 The list of registries that are allowed.
-If a crate is not found in the list.
-Then `unknown-registry` setting will determine how it is handled.
+If a crate is not found in the list, then the `unknown-registry` setting will determine how it is handled.

 If not specified, this list will by default contain the [crates.io](http://crates.io) registry, equivalent to this: